kriowloo/rl-based_assembly-v4/README.md

    ```

    > Note: After typing git clone, your username and password will be prompted, since this is a private project.

+3) Access the folder where the source files were stored and run the software by using *RLAssembler* script